 2001: Franklin Graham named president of BGEA.

-2001: BGEA developed a biblically based Grief and Trauma training seminar to minister to victims of the terror attacks of Sept.
+2001: BGEA develops a biblically-based grief and trauma training seminar to minister to victims of the terror attacks of Sept.
 11, 2001.
-The program ultimately develops into what is today, the Billy Graham Rapid Response Team.
+The program ultimately develops into what is today the Billy Graham Rapid Response Team.

-2001: BGEA announced the move of headquarters from Minneapolis, Minn., to Charlotte, N.C., the city where Billy Graham was born.
+2001: BGEA announces the move of headquarters from Minneapolis, Minn., to Charlotte, N.C., the city where Billy Graham was born.

 2002: BGEA launches the “My Hope” ministry of home-based crusades, resulting in more than 10,000,000 people worldwide making decisions for Christ.

-2002: BGEA deployed the Rapid Response Team to minister to hurricane survivors in Lafayette, La.
-They have since deployed more than 150 disaster zones, including hurricanes, tornadoes, floods, fires and shootings.
+2002: BGEA deploys the Billy Graham Rapid Response Team to minister to hurricane survivors in Lafayette, La.
+They have since deployed to more than 335 disaster zones, including hurricanes, tornadoes, floods, fires and shootings.

-2004: BGEA opened newly built headquarters building on Billy Graham Parkway in Charlotte, N.C.
+2004: BGEA opens newly-constructed headquarters building on Billy Graham Parkway in Charlotte, N.C.

-2004: Will Graham starts holding youth events in Canada
+2004: Will Graham begins holding youth events in Canada.

-2005: Billy Graham held his final Crusade, in New York City.
+2005: Billy Graham holds his final Crusade, in New York City.

-July 2005: 106.9 the Light (WMIT) began broadcasting its HD Radio signal making it the first Christian radio station in the Carolinas to adopt this technology.
+2005: 106.9 the Light (WMIT) begins broadcasting its HD Radio signal, making it the first Christian radio station in the Carolinas to adopt this technology.

-2007: BGEA opened the Billy Graham Library in Charlotte, N.C.
+2007: BGEA opens the Billy Graham Library in Charlotte, N.C.

-2011: BGEA launched PeaceWithGod.net to clearly present the Gospel through the Internet.
-To-date, more than 4 million people have made commitments to Jesus Christ.
+2011: BGEA launches PeaceWithGod.net to clearly present the Gospel through the Internet.
+Millions have made commitments to Jesus Christ through this outreach.

 2012: The radio station founded by Billy Graham extends its reach by purchasing 106.7 WRJK-FM, which serves an audience of more than 550,000 in the Knoxville, Tenn., metro area.